communications-mining

 Application parameters

-See the table below for a list of available application parameters.
-You can learn more about running the EWS appliance here.
+The following table contains a list of available application parameters.
+To learn more about running the Exchange Sync App, check the Deployment section.

 --reinfer-api-endpointEndpoint to connect to the Reinfer API.
 Mutually exclusive with --local-files-prefix.